dobrou/CsvLINQPadDriver/README.md

 When executing LINQ query on CSV context:
 - Only files used in query are loaded from disk.
 - As soon as any record from file is accessed, whole file is loaded into memory.
-- Relations is backed up by Lookup tables.
+- Relations are lazy evaluated and retreived using cached Lookup tables.

 Don't expect performance comparable with SQL server.
 But for reasonably sized CSV files there should not be any problem.